Amirboroomand/Amirboroomand/README.md

-- 👋 Hi, I’m @Amirboroomand
+- 👋 Hi, I’m @Amirboroumand
-- 👀 I’m interested in java
+- 👀 I’m interested in java and android
 - 🌱 I’m currently learning java and php
 - 💞️ I’m looking to collaborate on java
-- 📫 I need go to Canada,can you help me?

 <!---
 Amirboroomand/Amirboroomand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.